freeCodeCamp/freeCodeCamp/guide/english/cloud-development/cloud-storage/index.md

     - Block storage service of AWS – EBS (Elastic Block Storage)
     - Cloud provides facility of scaling storage that’s the elastic property of cloud.
     - Block storage of OpenStack – Cinder
+    ## Advantages: Companies need only pay for the storage they actually use, typically an average of consumption during a month.[10]
+This does not mean that cloud storage is less expensive, only that it incurs operating expenses rather than capital expenses.